giabaio/BCEA/README.md

 ## Installation

-Install the [released version from CRAN](https://cran.r-project.org/package=BCEA) with
+Install the [stable version from CRAN](https://cran.r-project.org/package=BCEA) with

 ``` r
 install.packages("BCEA")
 ```

-The development version (in this repo, which can be updated more quickly and more often than the stable one) can be installed from `r-universe.dev`, using the following command
+The development version (in the [`main`](https://github.com/giabaio/BCEA) branch of this repository) can be installed from `r-universe.dev`, using the following command

 ``` r
 install.packages(